 6. Where was Jesus buried?
 Jesus wasn't buried on the mount of olives, he was buried in what is called today the old city of Jerusalem.

 9. How high is the Mount of Olives?
-The Mount of Olives is almost 1000 meters above sea level and is considered the 2nd highest mountain of Jerusalem.
+The Mount of Olives is almost 1000 meters above sea level and is considered the 2nd highest mountain in Jerusalem.

 10. What mountain was Jesus on when he ascended to heaven?
 According to the gospels Jesus ascended to heaven from the Mount of Olives.